 In addition to the previously not properly understood and therefore unappreciated role of the right-wing in politics, and the exposure of the left-wing as fundamentally irresponsible and dishonestly deluded about being ideally behaved, the following are some of the heresies (which are fully explained in FREEDOM) that we now have to adjust to:

 So again, the truth is not as it appeared; the previously condemned intellect and all its manifestations turn out to be good and not bad, while the instinctive state and all its manifestations turn out to have been unjustly condemning of humanity’s heroic search for knowledge.
 This ‘turning of the tables’ will be an immense shock; as another truthful-talking prophet of our time, Bono of the band U2, said recently, ‘truthfulness will blow things apart’.
-And yes, we will initially find all that exposure of our cave-living evasions, denials, lies and delusions difficult to cope with; as George Bernard Shaw said, ‘All great truths begin as blasphemies’ (par.
+And yes, we will initially find all that exposure of our cave-living evasions, denials, lies and delusions difficult to cope with; as playwright George Bernard Shaw said, ‘All great truths begin as blasphemies’ (par.
 591).
-However, this ‘blasphemous’ stage, when all the previously denied truths are suddenly revealed and we are in shock, won’t last long once the wonderfully liberating potential of these understandings that is described in chapter 9 and summarised next in Part 3 catches on.
+However, this ‘blasphemous’ stage, when all the previously denied truths are suddenly revealed and we are in shock, won’t last long once the wonderfully liberating potential of these understandings that is described in chapter 9 of FREEDOM and summarised next in Part 3 catches on.

 And again, with the reconciling understanding of the human condition now found, neither aspect of our divided self is good or bad.
 Our instinct and intellect are reconciled.
 For example, as already explained, the very basis of the left-wing and right-wing in politics is now obsoleted, as is the prejudiced view of some individuals or ‘races’ or genders or cultures being inferior or superior to others—understanding heals the human race.

 Yes, our ability now to explain and understand that we humans are actually good and not bad enables all the upset and associated misunderstanding and dysfunction that resulted from being unable to explain the source of our divisive condition to subside and disappear.
 Finding understanding of the human condition is what rehabilitates and transforms the human race from its psychologically upset state.
-In fact, the word ‘psychiatry’ literally means ‘soul-healing’ (derived as it is from psyche meaning ‘soul’ and iatreia, which means ‘healing’)—but we have never before been able to ‘heal our soul’, to truthfully explain to our original instinctive self or soul that our fully conscious, thinking self is good and not bad and, by so doing, reconcile and heal our split selves; ‘get our old natural selves to join with our other conscious, wilful, rational, scientific selves’, as Sir Laurens van der Post said we had to do.
+In fact, as I mentioned in Part 1, the word ‘psychiatry’ literally means ‘soul-healing’ (derived as it is from psyche meaning ‘soul’ and iatreia, which means ‘healing’)—but we have never before been able to ‘heal our soul’, to truthfully explain to our original instinctive self or soul that our fully conscious, thinking self is good and not bad and, by so doing, reconcile and heal our split selves; ‘get our old natural selves to join with our other conscious, wilful, rational, scientific selves’, as Sir Laurens van der Post said we had to do.
 As Professor Harry Prosen says in his Introduction to FREEDOM about the psychological effect of this human-race-saving and thus world-saving reconciling understanding of ourselves: ‘I have no doubt this biological explanation of the human condition is the holy grail of insight we have sought for the psychological rehabilitation of the human race.’
 It brings about the ‘wholeness for humans’ that the great psychoanalyst Carl Jung was forever pointing out ‘depends on the ability to own our own shadow’, to understand the dark side of ourselves (par.
 72).
 As depicted in the final Adam Stork diagram below, it reconciles our intellect and instinct and all their manifestations, thus enabling humans to become sound, secure and ‘whole’ again.
-It’s been an astounding journey that humanity has negotiated from happy innocent ignorance, to a state of corrupted upset, to happy upset-free soundness—a round of departure and return that was perfectly anticipated by T.S.
+It’s been an astounding journey that humanity has negotiated from happy innocent ignorance, to a state of corrupted upset, to happy upset-free soundness—a round of departure and return that was perfectly anticipated by the great poet T.S.
 Eliot when he wrote that ‘We shall not cease from exploration and the end of all our exploring will be to arrive where we started and know the place for the first time’ (par.
 307).

 While it will take a number of generations for all our species’ upset psychosis to be completely healed, the most important point to take on-board is that with this clarifying understanding of our fundamental goodness, all of our psychologically defensive angry, alienated and egocentric behaviour is immediately made redundant.
-As I explain in chapter 9 of FREEDOM, and summarise next in Part 3 of this book, with the great burden of guilt lifted from the human race, the old insecure, defensive and retaliatory upset life that went with it is finally over, which means we can all immediately leave that way of behaving behind as finished with; we can immediately change from living competitively to living cooperatively—which is the great transformation in behaviour that Sir Bob has long dreamed of.
+As I explain in chapter 9 of FREEDOM, and summarise next in Part 3 of this booklet, with the great burden of guilt lifted from the human race, the old insecure, defensive and retaliatory upset life that went with it is finally over, which means we can all immediately leave that way of behaving behind as finished with; we can immediately change from living competitively to living cooperatively—which is the great transformation in behaviour that Sir Bob has long dreamed of.